stevemcghee/go-to-production/REPO_ANALYSIS.md

 # Repository Analysis: Todo App Go

-This analysis tracks the evolution of the codebase across branches, showing cumulative line counts over time.
+This analysis tracks the evolution of the codebase from the main branch to the production-ready GKE deployment.

 ## Methodology

 - **Main Branch**: Baseline measurement of all code in the main branch
-- **Branch Deltas**: Lines added/deleted in each feature branch relative to main
-- **Cumulative Totals**: Total lines of code including main + branch changes
+- **GKE Base Deployment**: Cumulative total including main + all GKE deployment infrastructure

 ## Code Categories